deathvadeR-afk/Medical-Text-Classifier/docs/README.md

 # 📚 Medical Text Classification - Documentation Hub

 Welcome to the comprehensive documentation for the Medical Text Classification application.
-This hub provides access to all documentation needed to understand, deploy, and maintain the system.
+This hub provides access to all documentation needed to understand and work with the system locally.

 ## 🎯 Quick Navigation